-We now apply the FE-IV model for both five-year average panel in Table 5.23 The model consists of the two stages: the first stage where log agricultural value added per worker is estimated by our three measures of agricultural transformation, namely, the commercialisation index, the agricultural openness index, and the product diversification index (instruments) with control variables and the second stage where the poverty headcount ratio is estimated by log of agricultural value added per worker that was estimated in the first stage.
+We now apply the FE-IV model for both five-year average panel in Table 5.
+The model consists of the two stages: the first stage where log agricultural value added per worker is estimated by our three measures of agricultural transformation, namely, the commercialisation index, the agricultural openness index, and the product diversification index (instruments) with control variables and the second stage where the poverty headcount ratio is estimated by log of agricultural value added per worker that was estimated in the first stage.
 The objective variables are poverty headcount ratios at US\$1.9 or US\$3.1 a day (2011 PPP) at national levels (Cases 1-2 of Table 5) or US\$1.25 or US\$2 a day (2005 PPP) at the national level, or at rural or urban areas (Cases 3-8 of Table 4).
-In the first stage agricultural openness is positive and significant in all the cases in Table 4, while the commercialisation is significant in Cases 1-4 and the product diversification index is significant in all the cases except Case 8.
+In the first stage agricultural openness is positive and significant in all the cases in Table 4, while the commercialisation is significant in Cases 1-4 and the product diversification index is significant in Cases 5-8.
+Sagan test together with Stock-Yogo test implies that the instruments are valid in all the cases except Case 8.